M4L-Lab/mcdft/README.md

 ## Introduction

-Welcome to mcdft_structure!
+Welcome to mcdft!
 This open-source Python code is designed to provide an efficient solution for Monte Carlo simulation of high entropy alloy systems using a novel and highly efficient machine learning method.
 Our approach is inspired by the cluster expansion technique while overcoming its limitations by incorporating first-principles Density Functional Theory (DFT) calculations when necessary.

 ## Features